+'''

 believe2(2,subj:1,obj:3,comp:4)

+'''

-prefnp.
-This is used in ESG.
-When it is on, short top-level segments that have some NP analysis are preferred as NPs - the shorter, the more preference.
+- prefnp.
+This is used in \mathbf{ESG} .
+When it is on, short top-level segments that have some NP analysis are preferred as NPs the shorter, the more preference.
 This is implemented in topeval by decrementing the eval field by an amount that increases with shorter segments.
 This flag is off by default.
 It can also be turned on with a value different from 1 (or 0).
 When it is given a non-zero value, that value will be used as a multiplier in a certain formula that rewards NP analyses.
-So for example a value of 3 will produce 3 times the reward of a value of 1.
+So for example a value of 3 will produce 3 times the reward of a value of 1. - printinc.
+Causes the segments with incomplete parses to be printed out in a file with the same filename as the main output file, but with extension .inc.